Soft Tissue Foreign Body in Children

 - Pain when you or your child touches the injured area

 How is a soft tissue foreign body diagnosed and treated?

-Your child's healthcare provider may press on the edges of his wound to feel for the foreign body.
+Your child's healthcare provider may press on the edges of the wound to feel for the foreign body.
 Your child may need an x-ray, ultrasound, or CT scan to help find the foreign body.
-He may be given contrast liquid to help the foreign body show up better in the pictures.
-Tell your child's healthcare provider if he has ever had an allergic reaction to contrast liquid.
+Contrast liquid may be used to help the foreign body show up better in the pictures.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.

 - A foreign body may dissolve or come out of your child's skin without treatment.
 It may take weeks or months for this to happen.
 Your child's healthcare provider will decide if the foreign body should be removed.
-The foreign body may not be removed if it could harm his blood vessels or nerves.
+The foreign body may not be removed if it could harm your child's blood vessels or nerves.
 Your child may need medicine to decrease pain and prevent infection such as tetanus.
-Tell his healthcare provider if he has had the tetanus vaccine or a tetanus booster within the last 5 years.
+Tell your child's healthcare provider if your child has had the tetanus vaccine or a tetanus booster within the last 5 years.

 - Your child's healthcare provider may numb the area and make a small incision.
-He will use tools to help remove the foreign body.
-He may flush your child's wound to prevent infection.
+The provider will use tools to help remove the foreign body.
+Your child's wound may be flushed to prevent infection.
 Your child may need surgery if the foreign body cannot be found or removed with a small incision.

-- Have your child elevate the injured area above the level of his heart as often as he can.
+- Have your child elevate the injured area above heart level as often as possible.
 This will help decrease swelling and pain.
 Help prop the injured area on pillows or blankets to keep it elevated comfortably.

-- Apply ice on your child's wound for 15 to 20 minutes every hour or as directed.
+- Apply ice on the wound for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel before you apply it to his skin.
+Cover it with a towel before you apply it to your child's skin.
 Ice helps prevent tissue damage and decreases swelling and pain.